 This page is just a placeholder for the moment, it should be completed by mid-July.

 Bob recently accepted a position at a new company.
 After hearing alarming scenarios about a ransomware attack, he decided to backup all his data to the cloud.
 Unfortunately, something went wrong during the process.
-We only have an image and a series of indicators.
-This scenario simulates a ransomware scenario using a custom binary.

 Analysis Environment